 Get a taste of Germany at this Euro-inspired outdoor market filled with tasty treats, holiday ornaments and handmade gifts from more than 150 artisans.
 The market was started in 1993 by ArtsQuest and quickly became one of the top holiday attractions in the northeast (it even made Travel + Leisure Magazine’s list of Top Holiday Markets in the World in 2007).
 Shop artisan-made goods to the tune of festive Christmas music.
 The event features Germany’s Käthe Wohlfahrt, famous for authentic German ornaments, nutcrackers, smokers and more.
-Hang in the courtyard to watch ice carving, wow the kids with the Hot Glass Experience to see molten glass transform into uniquely stunning ornaments and more.
-New this year are artisan huts, fire pits and igloos in the Outdoor Village.
 Don’t forget to visit St. Nicholas with the little ones, or go to a Santa breakfast on December 4, 11 and 18 at 8 am.
 You can also book a virtual meet and greet with the man in red if you don’t have time to visit in person.

 Picture your crew cruising through downtown from the back of a horse-drawn carriage.
-Take in lights, landmarks and history from the white Vis-a-Vis Carriage or the Cinderella Carriage (it’ll be all decked out for the holidays!).
-Mix it up with the new Christmas Carriage Rides, which will take you out in a sleigh instead of a classic carriage.
-If you have princess-obsessed little ones, get tix to a princess character ride where Belle will join in on the fun and entertain your crew.
+Take in lights, landmarks and history from a carriage.
+Mix it up with Christmas Carriage Rides, which will take you out in a sleigh instead of a classic carriage.
+If you have princess-obsessed little ones, get tix to a princess character ride where Elsa will join in on the fun and entertain your crew.
 Reserve your seat online.

 This spot has been a town staple since the 1700s so there’s no shortage of history and stories (read up on the three resident ghosts).
 The hotel gets dressed to the nines for the holidays from decor to seasonal cocktails and special events.
 Think more than 35K lights, a bunch of decked-out trees, towering toy soldiers and more.
-Sign up for a magical Christmas tour, or splurge on one of three Christmas packages.
-The Musical Sunday Brunch is a can’t-miss (and it’s family-friendly!) and is rated one of the top 100 in the US by Open Table, so you’ll want to make your reservations early.
+Stay overnight to explore the hotel’s decor throughout the space.

 Prices vary based on activity

 Looking for a special way to ring in the New Year?
 Bethlehem is gearing up for its 11th Annual PEEPS Chick Drop.
-A giant marshmallow chick will be illuminated and dropped just like the ball in Times Square to celebrate 2020.
+A giant marshmallow chick will be illuminated and dropped just like the ball in Times Square to celebrate 2022.
 The chick weighs a whopping 400 pounds and is 4’9″ in height.
 Take the little ones: The chick drops at 5:15 pm, so they won’t have to stay up late.
-Go up a day early to get in on PEEPSFEST fun like a 5K, a Family Disco Lounge, inflatables, experiments at the DaVinci Science Center and more.

 If you’re open to exploring the rest of Lehigh Valley, check out the following attractions: